BradleyCodeU/bradleycodeu.github.io/_apcsa/ch14sortingandsearching/Ch14InsertionSort.md

 Directions:

 1. Copy the templates below.
-The InsertionSort class is a utility class (aka a static class) that contains 2 methods:
+The Sort2 class is a utility class (aka a static class) that contains 2 methods:
    - insertionSort(String[] array)
    - insertionSort(int[] array)